Document Bank of Virginia

 Context

-Trolleys were a very popular way for people to travel across cities or towns in the late 19th and early 20th centuries.
+Trolleys, or electric railway streetcars, were a very popular way for people to travel across cities or towns in the late 19th and early 20th centuries.
 Earlier versions of the trolley, or tram, were drawn by horses.
 By the late 1800s, however, people began riding in trolleys that were powered by steam, steel cables, or electricity.
-These trolleys were a boon for passengers, as it allowed them a safe and relatively inexpensive way to travel long distances quickly.
-The use of trolleys also allowed for workers to obtain more easily jobs at places that they would not have been able to reach, if they had to rely on providing their own transportation.
+Richmond was the home of the nation’s first large-scale streetcar system in 1888.
+Designed by New Yorker Frank Sprague, this system relied on a central power generator that took electricity through cable lines to power the trolleycars.

-The Washington, Alexandria, and Mount Vernon Electric Railway served the populace of northern Virginia.
+This photograph is one of the cars of the Washington, Alexandria, and Mount Vernon Electric Railway, which served the populace of northern Virginia.
 The trolley line began transporting people in 1892 between Alexandria and Mount Vernon.
 By 1896, the company had completed its line into Washington, D.C., where it shared the tracks owned by the Belt Line Street Railway Company.
-Soon after railways began to expand into other portions of northern Virginia, allowing for more travel options.
-The expansion of trolley lines was threatened in the 1920s when patronage declined because of the availability of other transportation options such as buses and personal automobiles.
+Other railways soon began to expand in the region, but patronage declined in the 1920s as buses and personal automobiles became more popular.
 Eventually, the increasing demand for quicker transportation forced many trolley companies out of business.
+Streets designed for trolleys are still evident in many cities as they tend to have a wide median in the center where the streetcars would have traveled.

-Citation: Washington, Alexandria, and Mount Vernon Electric Railway, n.d., Visual Studies Collection, Fairfax County Public Library Historical Photographs, Library of Virginia, Richmond, Virginia.
+Citation: Washington, Alexandria, and Mount Vernon Electric Railway, n.d., Fairfax County Public Library Historical Photographs Collection, online in the Library of Virginia's Digital Collections Discovery.

 Standards